Dobbs Ferry, New York: History

-In July and August 1781, during the seventh year of the war, Continental Army troops commanded by General George Washington were encamped in Dobbs Ferry and neighboring localities, alongside allied French forces under the command of the Comte de Rochambeau. earthworks and a fort, commanding the Hudson ferry, were built by the American side.
+In July and August 1781, Continental Army troops commanded by General George Washington were encamped in Dobbs Ferry and neighboring localities, alongside allied French forces under the command of the Comte de Rochambeau.
+The extensive campsite that stretched for miles became known as Philipsburg Encampment as the land belonged to the massive colonial landholding, Philipsburg Manor.
+Earthworks and a fort, commanding the Hudson ferry, were built by the American side.
 A large British army controlled Manhattan at the time, and Washington chose the Dobbs Ferry area for encampment because he hoped to probe for weaknesses in the British defenses, just 12 mi to the south.
 But on August 14, 1781, a communication was received from French Admiral Comte de Grasse in the West Indies, which caused Washington to change his strategy.
 De Grasse's communication, which advocated a joint land and sea attack against the British in Virginia, convinced Washington to risk a march of more than 400 mi to the Chesapeake region of Virginia.
 Washington's new strategy, adopted and designed in mid-August 1781, at the encampment of the allied armies, would win the war.
 The allied armies were ordered to break camp on August 19, 1781: on that date the Americans took the first steps of their march to Virginia along present-day Ashford Avenue and Broadway, en route to victory over General Cornwallis at the Siege of Yorktown and to victory in the Revolutionary War.

 The village was originally incorporated in 1873 as Greenburgh, but the name was changed to Dobbs Ferry in 1882.

 The current local government of Dobbs Ferry is headed by Mayor Vincent Rossillo, a Democrat, who was elected in November 2019.

 The Estherwood and Carriage House, Hyatt-Livingston House, South Presbyterian Church, and United States Post Office are listed on the National Register of Historic Places.